Do I Need Moving Insurance? Costs & Types

 Moving entails an endless checklist of chores, but insurance is one item you can’t afford to skip.
 Damage isn’t uncommon during a move, and insurance will be crucial in protecting your property when catastrophic accidents occur.
 In an already stressful process, limiting the risks of moving is critical.
-We’ll help you spare yourself the added frustration by breaking down how moving insurance works and how much it costs in 2022.
+We’ll help you spare yourself the added frustration by breaking down how moving insurance works and how much it costs this year.

 The Importance of Moving Insurance